 For many scientific applications, matrix multiplication is one of the most important linear algebra operations.
 By adopting a variety of techniques such as prefetching or blocking to exploit the characteristics of the memory hierarchy in current architectures, computer vendors have optimized the standard serial matrix multiplication interface in the open source Basic Linear Algebra Subroutines (BLAS) to deliver performance as close to the peak processor performance as possible.
+One of the significant innovations in this area was the recent discovery of a practical automatic performance tuning scheme for linear algebra operations, such as the matrix multiplication, in ATLAS [1] to maximize their performance for a given processor architecture as a part of the software installation process.
 Because the optimized matrix multiplication can be so efficient, computational scientists, when feasible, attempt to reformulate the mathematical description of their application in terms of matrix multiplications.

 Parallel matrix multiplication has been investigated extensively in the last two decades [2-22].
-There are different approaches for matrix-matrix multiplication: 1D-systolic [5], 2D-systolic [5], Cannon's algorithm [2], Fox's algorithm [3, 4], Berntsen's algorithm [6, 7], the transpose algorithm [8] and DNS algorithm [7, 14, 15].
+There are different approaches for matrix-matrix multiplication: 1Dsystolic [5], 2D-systolic [5], Cannon's algorithm [2], Fox's algorithm [3, 4], Berntsen's algorithm [6, 7], the transpose algorithm [8] and DNS algorithm [7, 14, 15].
 Fox's algorithm was extended in PUMMA [16] and BiMMeR [17] using different data distribution formats.
 Agarwal et al. [18] developed another matrix multiplication algorithm that overlaps communication with computation.
 SUMMA [19] is closely related to Agarwal's approach, and is used in practice in pdgemm routine in PBLAS [20], which is one of the fundamental building blocks of ScaLAPACK [21].
 DIMMA [22] is related to SUMMA but uses a different pipelined communication scheme for overlapping communication and computation.

 In the earlier studies, researchers targeted their parallel implementations for massively parallel processor (MPP) architectures with uniprocessor computational nodes (e.g., Intel Touchstone Delta, Intel IPSC/860, nCUBE/2) on which message passing was the highest-performance and typically the only communication protocol available.
 In particular, these algorithms relied on optimized broadcasts or send-receive operations.
-With the emergence of portable message-passing interfaces (PVM, and later MPI), the parallel matrix multiplication algorithms were implemented in a portable manner, distributed widely and used in applications.
+With the emergence of portable message-passing interfaces (PVM, and later MPI), the algorithms parallel matrix multiplication were implemented in a portable manner, distributed widely and used in applications.

 The current architectures differ in several key aspects from the earlier MPP systems.
-Regardless of the processor architecture (e.g., commodity vector, or commodity RISC, EPIC, CISC microprocessors) to improve the cost-effectiveness of the overall system, both the high-end commercial designs and the commodity systems employ as a building block Symmetric Multi-Processor (SMP) nodes connected with an interconnect network.
+Regardless of the processor architecture (e.g., commodity vector, or commodity RISC, EPIC, CISC microprocessors) to improve the costeffectiveness of the overall system, both the high-end commercial designs (IBM SP, NEC SX-6, Hitachi SR-8000, Cray X1, SGI Altix) and the commodity systems (Beowulf clusters) employ as a building block Symmetric Multi-Processor (SMP) nodes connected with an interconnect network.
 All of these architectures have the hardware support for load/store communication within the underlying SMP nodes, and some extend the scope of that protocol to the entire machine (Cray X1, SGI Altix).
 Although the high-performance implementations of message passing can exploit shared memory internally, the performance is less competitive than direct loads and stores.
-Multiple studies have attempted to exploit the OpenMP shared memory programming model in the parallel matrix multiplication, either as a standalone approach on scalable shared memory systems [23, 24] or as a hybrid OpenMP-MPI approach [25, 26] on SMP clusters.
+Multiple studies have attempted to exploit the OpenMP shared memory programming model in parallel matrix multiplication, either as a standalone approach on scalable shared memory systems [23, 24] or as a hybrid OpenMP-MPI approach [25, 26] on SMP clusters.
 Overall, the reported experiences in comparison to the pure MPI implementations were not encouraging.